Sexual and Gender-based Misconduct Support Information for Supervisors and Managers

 Your Responsibilities as a Manager or Supervisor

-It is critical that you understand your current responsibilities as a leader so that you can respond appropriately if an employee initiates a discussion about sexual harassment.
+As a supervisor, It is critical that you understand your responsibilities as a leader so that you can respond appropriately if an employee initiates a discussion about sexual harassment.

 These responsibilities include:

-• This means that your conversation with your faculty/staff member cannot be confidential, and you should inform them of this fact should the question arise.
+• If you learn of a concern of possible sexual harassment or misconduct relating to a staff or faculty member within your role as a supervisor/manager you have an obligation to make a report to the Equity, Civil Rights, and Title IX office.
+This means that a conversation with your faculty/staff member about these matters cannot be confidential, and you should inform them of this fact should the question arise.
 You can explain that you take their concerns seriously, the goal is to stop the behavior, and the most effective way to do that is to report their concerns so that the matter may be reviewed.
 You can also let them know that they have options with respect to what happens next, and they will always be able to choose whether they want to participate in any next steps that may be necessary.

-If, after providing this information, your staff/faculty member still wishes to share their information with you, let them know that you will partner with them to support the required reporting process that is in place.
-If the behavior was of a sexual nature, or based on another protected class, consult with the Equity, Civil Rights, and Title IX Office.
+• If, after providing this information, your staff/faculty member still wishes to share their information with you, let them know that you will partner with them to support the required reporting process that is in place.
+If the behavior was of a sexual nature, or involves dynamics related to a protected class, consult with the Equity, Civil Rights, and Title IX (ECRT) Office.
 An investigator who is specially trained to handle these situations can determine if a formal complaint should be filed.

-If the behavior was not sexual in nature or otherwise based on a protected class but is behavior not conducive to a healthy working environment (e.g., insulting someone, harshly criticizing someone, or offensive joking), consult with HR and consider the following:
+• If the behavior was not sexual in nature or otherwise based on a protected class but is behavior not conducive to a healthy working environment (e.g., insulting someone, harshly criticizing someone, or offensive joking), consult with HR.
+If you have any questions about which office the behavior should be addressed by, contact ECRT for consultation.

 Learning and Development Opportunities for Your Team